ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/delete-items-from-original-locations.md

 3. Verify the items that you are about to delete and click **Delete**.

-Currently, deleted items will be retained until recovery period expires.
+Currently, deleted items will be retained until recovery or deleted items retention period expires.
 This is also known as **Soft delete**.
+You can verify the result of deletion in **Jobs** tab.